ovcharovcoder/solaria-theme/README.md

 <div><em>Deep and calming, ideal for night-time coding.</em></div>

 ## 🎨 Want to see the theme in action?
-We’ve prepared a short video overview showing how the theme looks inside a real editor.
+I’ve prepared a short video overview showing how the theme looks inside a real editor.

 ▶️ [Watch the review on YouTube](https://youtu.be/VZP5-hLD6o0)